g3n/engine/README.md

 The engine needs an OpenGL driver installed in the system and on Unix like systems depends on some C libraries that can be installed using the distribution package manager.
-In all cases it is necessary to have gcc compatible C compiler installed.
+In all cases it is necessary to have a gcc compatible C compiler installed.

 * For Ubuntu/Debian-like Linux distributions, install `libgl1-mesa-dev` and `xorg-dev` packages.
 * For CentOS/Fedora-like Linux distributions, install `libX11-devel libXcursor-devel libXrandr-devel libXinerama-devel mesa-libGL-devel libXi-devel` packages.